Trump says 'I think we'll make a deal with China' on trade

 Trump said that if a deal is not made with China, he could impose tariffs on another $267 billion in Chinese imports into the United States, adding that China’s economy had “been hit very hard” by previous U.S. tariffs.

-The United States has imposed tariffs on $250 billion worth of Chinese goods so far, while China has retaliated with $110 billion worth of tariffs on U.S. goods.
+The United States has imposed tariffs on $250 billion worth of Chinese goods so far, while China has retaliated with $110billion worth of tariffs on U.S. goods.

 The Trump administration also has taken action to hit the Chinese semiconductor industry, indicting two companies accused of stealing trade secrets and banning U.S. software and equipment exports to one of them.